dipsanstha/dip12/README.md

 ## Pages

 - **Home** - Hero section with featured services
-- **Services** - Complete list of spa treatments with pricing
+- **Services** - Filterable and searchable treatments with pricing and booking links
 - **About** - Company information and team details
 - **Contact** - Contact form and business information
-- **Booking** - Appointment booking form

 ## Services Featured

-- Deep Tissue Massage
-- Swedish Massage
-- Hot Stone Therapy
-- Aromatherapy Massage
-- Prenatal Massage
-- Sports Massage
+Services are organized into categories such as facials, add-on treatments, lash & brow care, waxing, threading, and gentlemen's offerings.
+Each entry includes imagery, descriptions, pricing, durations, and a direct booking shortcut.

 ## Technologies Used

 - **HTML5** - Semantic markup
 - **CSS3** - Modern styling with CSS Grid and Flexbox
-- **Vanilla JavaScript** - ES6+ features, class-based architecture
 - **Vite** - Build tool and development server
 - **Font Awesome** - Icons
 - **Google Fonts** - Typography (Playfair Display & Inter)